atmanihanan/Value-at-Risk/README.md

 - Explore the impact of the Student-t distribution on the accuracy of VaR estimation.
 - Highlight advantages compared to the standard parametric method.
 - Understand how the Student-t distribution better captures the reality of market movements.
+-
+ ## methodology
-\subsection{Definition of Value-at-Risk (VaR) }
+ ### Definition of Value-at-Risk (VaR)
-\textbf{Definition 2.1.1:} The Value at Risk (VaR) is a quantitative measure of financial risk used to estimate the maximum potential loss of an asset portfolio, investment, or open position over a specific period, with a given level of confidence.
+The Value at Risk (VaR) is a quantitative measure of financial risk used to estimate the maximum potential loss of an asset portfolio, investment, or open position over a specific period, with a given level of confidence.
 In other words, VaR estimates the maximum value of a potential loss that should not be exceeded during a specified period, along with the probability of this occurrence.\\

-\vspace{0.2cm}
-\noindent In addition to this definition, PHILIPPE JORION an expert in financial risk management, proposes a specific formulation:\\
+t In addition to this definition, PHILIPPE JORION an expert in financial risk management, proposes a specific formulation:\\
-\noindent\textbf{Definition 2.1.2:} \cite{6be28a69-688c-3823-bc28-6e115cee45cc}the worst expected loss over a target horizon within a given confidence level.
+the worst expected loss over a target horizon within a given confidence level.
 \\
 Following Jorion, we define $W_0$ as the initial investment and $R$ as the expected return over the target horizon. $W_c$ is defined as the lowest portfolio value at the given confidence level $c$, that is, the value of the portfolio should not fall below $W_c$ with probability $c$.
 VaR is defined as the dollar loss relative to the expected mean value of the portfolio: